 Semantics has also been studied with respect to non-existing words (i.e., terms without an established meaning).
 By investigating their lexical category, \citet{cassani2020semantics} explored the hypothesis that there is ``(at least partially) a systematic relationship between word forms and their meanings, such that children can infer'' the core semantics of a word from its sound alone.
 Also \citet{chuang2020processing2} found that nonwords are semantically loaded, and that their meanings co-determine lexical processing.
 Their results indicate that ``non-word processing is influenced not only by form similarity [..] but also by nonword semantics''.

 These ``nonsense meanings'' go beyond onomatopoeic connections: \citet{cassani2020semantics} showed that high vowels tend to evoke small forms, while low vowels tend to be associated with larger forms.
-Similarly, \citet{davis2019horgous} claimed that vowels and consonants contribute to linking certain sounds (e.g., /m/, /u/) with certain forms.
-This finding is related to the so-called Bouba-Kiki effect~\citep{davis2019horgous} which describes a non-arbitrary mapping between speech sounds and the visual shape of objects: speakers in several languages pair nonsense words such as \textit{maluma} or \textit{bouba} with round shapes, and \textit{takete} or \textit{kiki} with spiky ones~\citep{dOnofrio2014phonetic}.
+As a matter of facts, research has unvealed many other links between visual and audio features of stimuli, besides the correspondences between verbal material and the size of non-speech percepts.
+The loudness of sounds and brightness of light have been shown to be perceived similarly, at various degrees of intensity \cite{bond1969cross}, and so are pitch and visual brightness -- with higher pitched sounds being matched to bright stimuli both by adults \cite{marks1987cross} and children \cite{mondloch2004small}.
+These findings are related to the so-called Bouba-Kiki effect~\citep[p.\ 224]{Kohler1970} which describes a non-arbitrary mapping between speech sounds and the visual shape of objects: speakers in several languages pair nonsense words such as \textit{maluma} or \textit{bouba} with round shapes, and \textit{takete} or \textit{kiki} with spiky ones~\citep{dOnofrio2014phonetic}.